runekaagaard/django-hypergen/examples/coredocs/CORE.rst

     Writes the given html. **Entities are NOT escaped**.

 *rst(string)*
-    Converts given string to html and writes it.
+    Converts given restructured text string to html and writes it.
 Needs ``pip install docutils``.